-These required prerequisites are undergraduate credits with a minimum grade of B. Other documents that demonstrate acceptable level of knowledge in the above subjects may be acceptable to the department, including evidence of successful completion of online study modules, or other modalities, from recognized institutions/organizations, with a passing grade.
+These prerequisites are undergraduate credits with a minimum grade of B. Other documents that demonstrate an acceptable level of knowledge in the above subjects may be accepted, including evidence of the successful completion of online study modules, from recognized institutions/organizations.
+It is possible to be accepted into the program provisionally when the prerequisites are not fully met.
+In such a case, the student is required then to complete all missing prerequisites before 50% of the coursework has been completed.
 Prerequisites are valid only if taken within the last 10 years.

-To earn the MPH degree with emphasis in Nutrition, the student must satisfy the following requirements:
+To earn the MPH degree, the student must satisfy the following requirements:

-- 1. Complete a minimum of 39 semester hours of studies as stipulated in the curriculum, achieving a GPA of 3.00 or higher. - 2.
-Choose one of the following options: - a.
-Elective class beginning with a PH prefix (3 units) + PHNU 691 Field Learning Internship (3 units) + Comprehensive Examination. - b.
-Master's thesis including an oral defense (6 units).
+- 1. Complete the required minimum semester hours of courses as stipulated in the curriculum, achieving a GPA of 3.00 or higher. - 2.
+Select and complete one of the following culminating options: - a.
+Elective class beginning with a PH prefix (3 semester hours) + PHHM / PHHP / PHNU 691 Field Learning Internship (3 semester hours) + Comprehensive Examination. - b.
+PHHM / PHHP / PHNU 698 Thesis including an oral defense (6 semester hours).

-The curriculum for the MPH with emphasis in Nutrition comprises a minimum of 45 semester hours configured as follows:
+The curriculum for the MPH comprises a minimum of 45-46 semester hours, configured as follows: